Dear Valley View Parents and Families,

 Parking Lot: Thank you for continuing to turn right at the bottom of the parking lot when dropping off and picking up your students.
 It cuts down on the time people behind you are spending in line in the parking lot.
 A couple of our signs have disappeared on us, so we may not have a “Please Turn Right” reminder at the bottom of the parking lot.

-Thank you for your support as we enter the New Year.
-We are excited to see our students return to our snowy campus.
+Thank you for your support as we end a successful first quarter.
+We are excited to see the return of our school events.
 Let us know if we have any questions.

 Assistant Principal (A-K)